Mikuláš Medek: 1961–1969

 In 1966, he was given a spacious studio in Letná after the communist painter Jan Čumpelík and received his first passport.
 His paintings were part of important exhibitions of modern Czech art in Prague (Spring Exhibition, Mánes, Current Tendencies, AICA Congress, Symbols of Monstrosity, Gallery D) and abroad (West Berlin, Mexico City, Lausanne, Brussels, Worpswede, Skopje).
 Together with Emila he visited West Berlin, Worpswede, Bremen and Hamburg.
 He received an award from the publishing house Blok for his illustrations of Otakar Březina's book Hands and designed, together with Josef Wagner, the set for Josef Topol's play Nightingale for Dinner for Divadlo za branou theatre.
 He had small exhibitions in Ústí nad Orlicí and Liberec, but Medek's planned exhibition at the House of Arts in Brno did not take place.

 The following year, at the invitation of the La Bertesca Gallery, he spent four weeks in Genoa with Emila and produced paintings and drawings which he exhibited there in June 1967 at his very first solo exhibition abroad.
 On the occasion of the exhibition in Celle, he travelled for two weeks through northern German cities and took part in further exhibitions in Kiel, Soest, Turin, Stockholm, The Hague, Bucharest, Antwerp and Copenhagen.

 In 1968 he again spent several weeks in Genoa and exhibited twelve paintings made there at the Chisel Gallery.
 With Emila he visited Hamelin and Celle.
 He was represented at international exhibitions in Dortmund, Namur, Rijeka, Copenhagen, Rome, at the May Salon in Paris and in Lignano, where he won the first prize for painting.
 In Prague he was invited to the exhibition of 300 painters, sculptors and graphic artists of 5 generations to celebrate 50 years of the Republic.
 The director Jan Iván made a film about Medek and Aleš Veselý called The Road to Abstraction.

 In 1969, he realized the composition Signals for the new building of the Prague-Ruzyně airport and received the State Prize for his series Designers of Towers, exhibited in the Václav Špála Gallery.
-In addition, he had solo exhibitions at the Regional Gallery in Hradec Králové, Galleria La Bertesca in Genoa, the City Museum in Regensburg and was represented at exhibitions in Paris, Rome, Brno, Jihlava (Phases).
+In addition, he had solo exhibitions at the Regional Gallery in Hradec Králové, Galleria La Bertesca in Genoa, the City Museum in Regensburg and was represented at exhibitions in Paris, Rome, Brno, and Jihlava (Phases).
 The family moved to Šumavská Street in Vinohrady.